kenoath78/Raster-tools/README.md

 # Raster-tools

-Tools for viewing and manipulating rasters
+A package of scripts for viewing and manipulating rasters.